seomoz/qless-core/README.md

 a JSON array of the tags associated with the instance and the `delay` argument should be in how many seconds the instance should be considered actionable.

+The `retries` argument describes the maximum number of retries that should be permitted for a job before it is considered automatically failed.

 __Returns__: The id of the put job, or raises an error on failure